qualimente/infra-exercises-terraform/aws/multi_tier_app/README.md

 ## Attach Security Groups to EC2 Instance ##

-Attach the public-ssh, internal-web, and outbound security groups to the ec2 instance.
+Attach the public-ssh, internal-web, and outbound security groups to the ec2 instances.

+Run `terraform plan` and `terraform apply`

 You should now be able to login to the instance via ssh with:
 `ssh -i ./exercise.id_rsa ec2-user@<public DNS>`